Meet Our Team

 Data Management

-Laurie Graham is the manager of this team and is responsible for overseeing technology solutions that enable the collection, storage, organization, maintenance, and utilization of data across various departments and functions within the institution.
+Laurie Graham is the manager of this team responsible for overseeing technology solutions that enable the collection, storage, organization, maintenance, and utilization of data across various departments and functions within the institution.
 Their primary goal is to ensure that data is managed effectively, securely, and in compliance with relevant policies and best practices.

 -